 Epimedium wushanense

 A very striking groundcover perennial, forming a foliage clump up to 1.5 x 2.5 feet, that is native to northeast Sichuan in western China where it is rare.
+It spreads up to rhizomes up to 4 inches in length.

 The compound evergreen leaves are composed of elegant long, spiny, narrow, spear-like leaflets, up to 8 inches in length.
 The foliage is bronze-red at first, turning to glossy mid-green.